Planning to visit Victoria’s capital? Make sure to check out these 8 day trips from Melbourne during your stay!

 Driving the Great Ocean Road can definitely be done in a day, but if you have two days, even better!

-Why not consider staying the night along the way, so you can take your time and check out all the little side trips?
+Why not consider staying the night along the way, so you can take your time and check out all the best spots on this day trip?

 The Apollo Bay Eco has a fantastic outdoor area with a bbq and has a gorgeous common area with a fireplace to relax after a day out exploring the beaches and National Parks nearby.